NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### Render

-These settings are under `.Render`, e.g. `Settings.Current.Render`.
+These settings are under `.Render`, e.g. `Exceptional.Settings.Render`.

 **JSIncludes** (`List<string>`): A list of a JavaScript files to include to all error log pages, for customizing the behavior and such.
 Be sure to resolve the path before passing it in here, as it will be rendered literally in the `<script src=""` attribute.
 Usage:
 ```c#